chrisbloecker/neuromap/README.md

 Those communities that lead to the best compression are considered to describe the organisational structure of the network well.
 The map equation's basic principles are described in the paper; more detailed explanations can be found in [Community Detection with the Map Equation and Infomap: Theory and Applications](https://arxiv.org/abs/2311.04036).

+The basic princple goes like this: (1) split the network into communities; (2) assign codewords to the nodes that are unique within each community, for example using Huffman codes; (3) compute how many bits are required per step that a random walker takes on the network -- this is the so-called codelength.
+The lower the codelength, the better the partition from step (1).
+**In practice** no codewords or random walks are used, instead, the map equation computes the codelength analytically.

 <img src="img/map-equation-principle.svg" alt="Two different ways to partition the same network into communities.
 The right-hand variant leads to a lower codelength." width="800"/>

 ## How Neuromap works
-"Neuromap" refers to using the map equation as a loss function in combination with (graph) neural networks to learn (soft) cluster assignmants, that is, communities.
+"Neuromap" refers to using the map equation as a loss function in combination with (graph) neural networks to learn (soft) cluster assignmants (communities).
 The figure below shows the general setup, where the input consists of a graph, and the output is a soft cluster assignment matrix, optimised in an unsupervised fashion by minimising the map equation through gradient descent.

 <img src="img/neuromap-architecture.svg" alt="The Neuromap architecture for learning soft cluster assignments minimising the map equation through gradient descent." width="800"/>